Menu

 Black and white photo graph of a three story brick building with an awning over a paved area outside where patients lie in hospital beds attended by nurses.

-Hospital and Health Review 1923 2(18):142-144.
+Hospital and Health Review (PDF)1923 2(18):142-144.
 Creative Commons Attribution 4.0 International License

 Maudsley died in 1918.
 In 1923 Mott was appointed lecturer in morbid pathology at the University of Birmingham, but nevertheless continued to teach at the Maudsley and remained director of medical studies there until his death in 1926.
-The hospital is still known by the name of the financial donor, yet that does not seem an accurate portrayal of its foundation, or of its early achievements, for which an additional key individual, Dr Edward Mapother, provided clinical leadership and direction.
+The hospital is still known by the name of the financial donor, yet that does not seem an accurate portrayal of its foundation, or of its early achievements, for which an additional key individual, Dr Edward Mapother (PDF), provided clinical leadership and direction.
 Each had a different, complementary, and vital, role.
 Maudsley gave the money.
 Mott devised the original plan and led the negotiations.
 He was also responsible for the therapeutic regime, providing an “atmosphere of cure”, which started while the hospital was still treating shell-shocked soldiers.
 Unusual for the time, Mott actively engaged patients in their recovery, including through occupational therapy, social activity, exercise, good diet and improving their physical health.
 Mapother adapted and extended this model and introduced out-patient services including some off-site.
 In the late 1920s, the Board of Control [which regulated the mental hospitals] noted that Mapother was: “quite incapable of seeing anything except the Maudsley and other possible Maudsleys in the future.
 He seemed to think that the only line of advance was to build Maudsleys everywhere and to keep them as far as possible outside the jurisdiction of the Board of Control and, indeed, of all Government departments.”
 Although Mapother’s fervent leadership sometimes caused friction with colleagues, this contrasted with his hostile relationship with a bureaucratic administration.

 Some afterthoughts